 Doctors Who Treat Diabetes in Clinton

 Many diabetics rely on medication to manage their condition.
 For some patients, this kind of intervention is necessary.
-However, following the same habits you’ve always had and expecting your life with diabetes to be different simply because you have a prescription is shortsighted.
+However, following the same habits you’ve always had and expecting your life with this condition to be different simply because you have a prescription is shortsighted.

 Diabetes is a major diagnosis, and major changes must be made to successfully manage this condition without allowing it to take control of your life.
 At Swetech Family Medicine, we look at your entire system.
 We examine your wellness from the inside out.
-We don’t just address diabetes, we discover the sources of your affliction and begin there to truly heal your body.
+We don’t just address the chronic condition, we discover the sources of your affliction and begin there to truly heal your body.

-Don’t allow a chronic condition like diabetes to have its way with your happiness.
+Don’t allow this type of chronic condition to have its way with your happiness.
 Contact Swetech Medical Center or Swetech Urgent Care in Clinton Township to discuss holistic treatment for your ongoing health problems.
 Allow us to support you all the way to good health.